 - The official, world-famous Glass Beach is located at the intersection of West Elm Street and Glass Beach Drive in Fort Bragg, California 95437, Mendocino County.

-- In 2002 Glass Beach became park of MacKerricher State Park and now the glass is protected by law and you may remove it from the beach.
+- In 2002 Glass Beach became part of MacKerricher State Park and now the glass is protected by law and you may not remove it from the beach.

 - Free parking and free access.